mischnic/python-ci/README.md

 ## Usage

-To run `python-ci.py` in the background and not have it exit when closing the ssh-session, run `nohup ./start.sh &`.
+To run `python-ci.py` in the background (have it exit when closing the terminal) without using systemd: `nohup ./start.sh &`.

 python-ci delivers the following pages: (they accept **only long** commit-hashes)